 The Bank has a defined process for preventing the spread of communicable diseases including HIV/AIDS through health campaigns that encourage good personal hygiene while ensuring that no person living with HIV/AIDS is discriminated against.
-Through regular medical updates from the health insurance providers, emails, text messages and periodic health awareness presentations, staff members are frequently educated on how to take personal responsibility for their health, mental and physical wellbeing, by consciously making better lifestyle choices.
+Through regular medical updates from the health insurance providers, emails, text messages and periodic health awareness presentations, staff members are frequently educated on how to take personal responsibility for their health by consciously making better lifestyle choices.

-Staff health and the COVID-19 Pandemic
+14. Staff health and the COVID-19 Pandemic

-Health awareness programmes also focus on preventing the spread of the Corona Virus.
+More recently, health awareness programmes have focused on preventing the spread of the Corona Virus.
 The Bank adopted several measures to ensure that staff and other stakeholders were protected from the Corona Virus.
 These include implementation of an onsite and remote work model, regular advisories on safety measures to prevent the spread of the virus, vaccination of staff and their dependents and ensuring safe practices in the office.